caphodel/brackets-runscript/README.md

 especially if you have extension like console plus (https://github.com/sixertoy/brackets-console-plus), so you don't have to open developer console at all.

-Now with Python and PHP support!!!
-Just make sure that you have Python and PHP installed on your system and python and PHP path already set (you can invoke python and PHP from cmd).
+Now with Python, Ruby and PHP support!!!
+Just make sure that you have Python, Ruby and PHP installed on your system and Python, Ruby and PHP path already set (you can invoke python and PHP from cmd).

 #Usage

-Just select the text that you want to run -> right click -> Run Script as JS/Python/PHP. or
+Just select the text that you want to run -> right click -> Run Script as JS/Python/PHP/Ruby. or
-Right click -> Run Script as JS/Python/PHP, if you want to run all text in opened document
+Right click -> Run Script as JS/Python/PHP/Ruby, if you want to run all text in opened document

 For running a php script, it must have a php tag (<?php ?>) in your document/selected text, example:
 ```php